 - 3. Professional Degrees.
 Programs must meet NAST standards for all professional undergraduate degrees in theatre.
 In addition, programs provide one or more of the following opportunities for: - a.
 Elective-Based Programs.
-(Choosing one or more courses in business and/or theatre or arts management or the entertainment industry on an elective basis.)
+(Choosing one or more courses in business and/or arts or theatre administration or management, or the entertainment industry on an elective basis.)